knectardev/k6_minimal/README.md

 • A drop-down filter (top-right) lets visitors switch between: **Higher Education**, **Intranets & Portals**, **Web & iOS Apps**, **Informational**, **E-Commerce**, and more.
 • A second drop-down now filters by **Technology** (e.g., Drupal 10, Shopify, JavaScript).
 Selecting a technology combines with the category filter so only projects matching *both* criteria appear.
 • Technology options display a live project count: e.g., *Drupal (23)* shows 23 matching projects.
+• Technology option counts now automatically update when a category is selected so numbers always reflect the visible subset.
+• Technology options whose count drops to 0 for a given category are now automatically hidden, keeping the list concise.
 • Tiles now **slide in** from a random left or right offset (no vertical movement) on first load and after each filter change, adding subtle motion.
 • The sidebar's parent menu links now route to this page and auto-select the relevant filter for seamless navigation.
 • Responsive layout – on desktop the tile images alternate left/right; on mobile the layout stacks vertically.